 When to Use Bare Infinitives

-We should use a 'bare infinitive' after the modal verbs.
+We use a 'bare infinitive' after modal verbs.
 Look at the following examples:

-After perception verbs with a direct object, we are supposed to use a bare infinitive.
+Bare infinitives are also used after perception verbs with a direct object.
 Also, after some causative or permission verbs, we use a bare infinitive.
 For example:

 He made me

 The expressions 'had better' and 'would rather' are typically followed by a bare infinitive.
 Check out the examples: